k911/si-project-kubernetes-keras-tf-python-conv-networks/README.md

         $ kubectl apply -f kubernetes/image-service-inceptv3
         ```

-        Info: Deploying all services on local computer escpecially with many replicas can cause issues, so it is not recommended
+        Info: Deploying all services on local computer escpecially with many replicas can cause performance issues, so it is not recommended

     10. (Optionally) Point image services to local minikube domain:
         ```bash
         $ echo "$(minikube ip) image-service-resnet50.minikube image-service-vgg19.minikube image-service-xceptv1.minikube image-service-inceptv3.minikube" | sudo tee -a /etc/hosts
         ```

-        Info: You can use image services via aggregator without exposing them to the world by disabling their ingress controllers
+        Info: You can use image services via aggregator without exposing them to the world by disabling their ingresses

 - Available services:
     - [Aggregator Service](https://aggregator-service.minikube)